kisslinux/repo/README.md

 ### `build`

 The `build` file should contain the necessary steps to patch, configure, build and install the package.
-When at the install step; the variable `$pkg_dir` is available.
-This variable points to the directory the package manager uses for built packages.
+The build script is sent a single argument.
+This argument points to the package directory.
 Whatever is in this directory will become part of the package's manifest and will be copied to `/` (or `$PUKE_ROOT`).
+The first argument is frequently used in `make DESTDIR="$1" install` for example.

+The `build` file can be written in any language.
+The only requirement is that the file be executable.

 ```sh
 ./configure \